NidhiIyer04/Image-Classifier/README.md

 ### Flower Classification Project

-This project is being done as a part of the AI Programming with Python Nanodegree by Udacity.
+This project was done as a part of the AI Programming with Python Nanodegree by Udacity.
 Attached below are the project details with reference to the rubric provided.
-This is an ongoing project.

 ### Project Overview